 These days, consumers can pick up their groceries without ever entering a supermarket and schedule repeat shipments of their pet's must-have treats and toys for a discounted price.
-Services like grocery pickup and auto-ship continue to attract consumers to big-box retailers, but it's what they don't do that may matter most.
+Services like grocery pickup and auto-shipping continue to attract consumers to big-box retailers, but it's what they don't do that may matter most.
 These popular features of superstores do not bring customers into the store at all.
-On the flipside, small brick-and-mortar retailers keep customers coming in by offering a different kind of experience.
+Small brick-and-mortar retailers keep customers coming in by offering a different kind of experience.
 By connecting with customers through more than an app, small businesses can stand out in the big-box economy.

-The recent trend toward grocery pickup and auto-ship makes sense.
-When customers could instead order most items online with free two-day shipping and just one click, a trip to the big-box store becomes an unnecessary hassle.
+The recent trend toward grocery pickup and auto-shipping makes sense.
+When customers could order most items online with just one click and free two-day shipping, a trip to the big-box store becomes an unnecessary hassle.
 In other words, customers now need a better reason to visit a store than simply needing to make a purchase.

 The small business experience

 In each of these ways, small businesses connect with their customers on a meaningful level.
 They keep the shopping experience personal and engaging, whereas superstores have long thrived on detached, do-it-yourself browsing.
-The detached approach may lead to a higher volume of transactions, but, as every small business owner knows, quantity is no substitute for quality in the long run.
-Nor is the feeling that you've really been helped.
+The detached approach may lead to a higher volume of transactions, but, as every small business owner knows, quantity is no substitute for quality (and the feeling that you've really been helped) in the long run.

 The connection that small businesses build with their customers is invaluable.
 It leads to repeat customers, word-of-mouth marketing and, apparently, some much-appreciated sweat equity from the most devoted of neighbors.
 The contrast is striking: While big-box retailers and national chains resort to dealing with customers at arm's length, small businesses like Trio Hardware see customers physically lending a hand to help.